Guided Island Hopping the Dalmatian Coast Bike Tour

 With the day’s biking done, we head out on a guided tour of the city.
 Founded more than 2000 years ago as a Greek colony, Split’s city center is recognized as a UNESCO World Heritage site.
 The highlight of the day is a visit to the 1700-year-old Diocletian’s Palace.
 Built in the 4th century CE by the Roman emperor Diocletian, the palace was a small fortress that housed an entire military garrison.
 It is recognized today as a UNESCO World Heritage site.

-Day 2: Split - Exploring the Island of Solta
+Day 2: Island of Brač

-Day 3: Split - Exploring the Island of Brač
+Day 3: Island of Hvar

-Today we once again hop onto a ferry and sail across to the island of Brač.
+Today we ride to Pučišća on a quieter roads along the scenic north coast and passes through humble villages bordered by fig and olive trees.
 Brač is an island made mostly of white limestone, whose stone has been quarried and used in famous buildings across the globe and throughout history, including the Diocletian Palace, and, according to some sources, the American White House.
 We get to visit a family-owned art gallery where we see stone sculptures made from Brač limestone at close quarters.
-We bike once again through quiet rural roads, passing by olive groves, and ending at the coast.
-If time permits, we can relax on the excellent white sand beaches the island has to offer.
-In the evening, we once again board the ferry and return to Split.

 Day 4: Island of Hvar